AmokSolderer/APC/DOC/PinMame_howto.md

 All other games do not have an exception handler yet, so the exception pointer just points to a dummy process which does nothing.
 The change of the USB_SolTimes is only necessary as we also want to improve the reaction time of the magna save magnets and for this we must be allowed to turn on the magnets permanently.
 But ignore this for now as well as the EX_EjectSolenoid.

 Jungle Lord uses certain [System 7 specific sound commands](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md#system-7) the APC has to know for the sound to work correctly.
-As System7 just use one sound channel, these exceptions have to be put into the SoundCommandCh1 case of our EX_JungleLord program.
+As System7 just uses one sound channel, these exceptions have to be put into the SoundCommandCh1 case of our EX_JungleLord program.

 The first exception is the 0x26 sound command which triggers one of four random spoken phrases.
 In the exception handler this looks like this: